grpc/proposal/L41-node-server-async-bind.md

 ## Background

-In the initial development of the Node gRPC library, the `Server` class method to bind a port, called `bind`, was implemented as a synchronous operation because it was available as an asynchronous operation in the underlying core library.
+In the initial development of the Node gRPC library, the `Server` class method to bind a port, called `bind`, was implemented as a synchronous operation because it was available as a synchronous operation in the underlying core library.
 In contrast, in the Node built in `net` module, the `Server` class's `listen` method, which performs a similar function, is asynchronous.
 In the new pure JavaScript Node gRPC library, the underlying network operations use the `net` module, so it is impossible to implement the `bind` method as a synchronous operation.

 ## Proposal